• Skip to primary navigation

 Broiled Salmon with Gluten Free Spicy Mayo Sauce

-I got a little adventurous today with a broiled salmon dinner.
 John suggested that I make my own spicy mayo sauce to go with it.
 Okay no problem, all I had to do was combine sriracha sauce with some mayonnaise.

 However, since we attempt to avoid processed food as much as possible, that meant making my own sriracha and mayo from scratch.
 Hmmm… a tall order there.

 Well, mission accomplished.
 And it was really worth the extra effort.
-This beautiful, broiled wild salmon filet drizzled with freshly made spicy mayo sauce turned out to be an absolutely mouthwatering, very healthy and satisfying gluten-free and paleo dinner.
+This beautiful, broiled wild salmon filet drizzled with freshly made spicy mayo sauce turned out to be an absolutely mouthwatering, very nutritious and satisfying gluten-free and paleo dinner.

 Ingredients for Broiled Salmon with Spicy Mayo Sauce